College of Architecture, Planning and Public Affairs

 Arlington, TX 76019-0108

-Welcome to the College of Architecture, Planning and Public Affairs, better known as CAPPA.
-We are at an exciting moment as we continue to re-imagine the built environment, the design of buildings, their interiors and landscapes, while addressing sustainability, public policy, and equity.
+Welcome to the College of Architecture, Planning and Public Affairs.
+We are at an exciting moment as we continue to re-imagine the built environment, the design of buildings, their interiors, and landscapes, planning for the future while addressing sustainability, public policy, and equity.
 As an interdisciplinary college, CAPPA brings together the disciplines of Architecture, Interior Design, Landscape Architecture, Planning, Public Administration, and Public Policy to impact the communities in which we live.
-We encourage our students to learn from a variety of fields as we tackle complex urban and rural problems with new perspectives shared through partnerships across campus, other universities, industry partners, architecture firms, nonprofits and community partners.
+We encourage our students to learn from various fields as we tackle complex built environment problems with new perspectives shared through partnerships across campus, other universities, industry partners, architecture design & planning firms, nonprofits, and community partners.

-CAPPA is on the rise as a result of faculty that engage with physical and social issues as researchers and practitioners, and a growing undergraduate and graduate student body that represents our regional and global reach.
-Our commitment to the well-being of our environment through research and design is evident as we launch two new degrees in high demand fields: a B.S. in Sustainable Urban Design, and an M.S. in Sustainable Urban Building Technology.
+CAPPA is rising as faculty engage with physical and social issues as researchers and practitioners and a growing undergraduate and graduate student body representing our regional and global reach.
+Our commitment to the well-being and sustainability of our environment through research and design is evident as we launched two degrees in high-demand fields: B.S. in Sustainable Urban Design and M.S. in Sustainable Urban Building Technology.

-We are committed to actively engaging our students in using the latest technology and practices, as we prepare future professionals to navigate a much different world.
-Fostering creativity and research through our new Virtual Reality Lab in collaboration with the Art + Art History Department, and a new Design-Build Studio in Arlington that provides new spaces, equipment and opportunities for local collaboration, are some of the ways that we seek to inspire, motivate, and educate students to pursue excellence in academic scholarship, design practice, creative thinking and critical reflection.
-I look forward to welcoming you to our dynamic college.
+We are committed to actively engaging our students using the latest technology and practices as we prepare future leaders to navigate a different world.
+Fostering creativity and research through our new Virtual Reality Lab in collaboration with the Art + Art History Department and a new Design-Build Studio in Arlington that provides new spaces, equipment and opportunities for local collaboration.
+These are some ways we seek to inspire, motivate, and educate students to pursue excellence in academic scholarship, design practice, creative thinking and critical reflection.